johnnymugs/controllers-talk/talk.md

   the last three or four years I've worked on dozens of Rails projects {:/comment}

-# Almost no one knows how to test controllers
-{::comment}
-  the reason for all this background is...
-- I've worked on countless Rails projects
-- No one seems to know what to do with controller tests
-- Why I came to give this talk
-{:/comment}

 # Controller Testing Hall of Shame
 {::comment}
   before we get into it though let's look at some strategies that don't work